 When a Wear app has an accompanying mobile app, you must use the same key to sign both apps so they can communicate using the Data Layer APIs.

 Plan for the Play Store

-To make your app appear in the on-watch Play Store, upload the watch APK in the Play Console just as you would any other APK.
+To make your app appear in the on-watch Play Store, upload the watch Android Package Kit (APK) in the Play Console just as you would any other APK.
 If you have only a watch APK and no phone APK, no other steps are required.

 If you have a phone APK in addition to a watch APK, you must use the Multi-APK delivery method.